Review and road test of the Honda CR-V Hybrid

 Cost of Ownership

-For the 2WD Hybrid model, you're looking at 53.3mpg on the combined cycle and 120g/km of CO2.
-For the AWD Hybrid that most customers will choose, the stats are 51.4mpg and 126g/km.
-For reference, the most comparable diesel model in the previous generation range, the 1.6-litre i-DTEC 160PS manual gearbox AWD variant, managed 55.4mpg on the combined cycle and 125g/km of CO2.
-Take the cheaper cost of petrol into account and it'd probably be true to say that this Hybrid is just as cheap to run as the old diesel model: in fact, more so if you take cheaper Benefit-in-Kind taxation into account.
-So if you're reticent about switching, you can't really use advantageous diesel efficiency as an excuse.
-Whether all this is sufficient to justify the £3,000 up-front list price difference between a 173PS 1.5 VTEC CR-V model and a Hybrid version is another question of course.
+Let's get to the WLTP figures.
+For the 2WD Hybrid model, you're looking at 42.8mpg on the combined cycle and 120g/km of CO2.
+For the AWD Hybrid that most customers will choose, the stats are 39.8mpg and 126g/km.
+The overall perspective here is that once you take fuel costs into account and consider real-world efficiency, this Hybrid CR-V will cost about the same to run as the old diesel model - and be far better for the environment.
+And your overall running costs will be lower if you take this Hybrid's cheaper Benefit-in-Kind taxation into account.
+Whether all this is sufficient to justify this car's current pricing another question of course.
 If your annual mileage is relatively low, it may not be.

-Whatever powertrain CR-V owners decide upon, Honda provides a series of driving tools to help them maximise possible returns.
+Honda provides a series of driving tools to help owners maximise possible returns.
 There's an engine stop/start system of course.
 In addition, in the 'Trip Computer' section of the 'Vehicle Info' part of the centre-dash Honda Connect screen, there are 'Current Drive' and 'Previous Drive' read-outs, plus average fuel economy and range readings, along with a 'History' section, all of it enabling you to better track your efforts towards frugality.
+As for the warranty, well it's the usual three year package, though in this case, the coverage does last for up to 90,000 miles, rather than the 60,000 mile cap imposed by most rivals.
+As for depreciation, the Honda is among the best in this sector with a residual value of 40% after three years.
+Insurance is group 22E-24E.

 This is as sensible as family segment lifestyle-orientated SUV motoring gets.
 A car for people who look at what a vehicle can do for them rather than what it says about them.
 End use you see, has been the over-riding design parameter here, not cutting edge styling, clever gadgetry, irrelevant pin-sharp handling or pointlessly powerful engines.
 As a result, a CR-V Hybrid is an extremely easy thing to live with, the kind of car you'll own, then wonder how you managed without.
 That may not be a recipe for media headlines but it's an approach that other brands could certainly learn from, explaining why so many CR-Vs are bought by folk who previously owned one.